meilisearch/documentation/reference/api/settings.md

 # All settings

-[Index](/learn/core_concepts/indexes.md) settings are represented as a [JSON object literal](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON), containing a field for each possible customization option.

-It is possible to modify all the settings at once using the [`update settings` endpoint](#update-settings), or individually using the dedicated routes.
+The `/settings` route allows you to customize your indexes.
+It is possible to modify all the settings at once using the [`update settings` endpoint](#update-settings) or individually using the dedicated routes.

 These are the reference pages for the dedicated routes: